Banned Books Week 2024 Roundup - National Council of Teachers of English

 This blog post was written by NCTE staff member Sarah Miller.

 Banned Books Week is one week during the year that shines a light directly on book banning and censorship.
-It’s an opportunity to step back from the daily work of teaching and advocacy to highlight the importance of intellectual freedom for everyone in the book community.
+It’s an opportunity to step back from the daily work of teaching and advocacy to highlight the broad importance of intellectual freedom for everyone in book and educational communities.
 As a long-term member of the Banned Books Week Coalition, NCTE has dedicated time and effort to the work of intellectual freedom, during this specific week and throughout the year!

 This year’s Banned Books Week takes place September 22–28, 2024.
 The Honorary Chair is filmmaker Ava Duvernay, and the Youth Honorary Chair is Julia Garnett, a freedom-to-read advocate and member of the National Coalition Against Censorship’s Student Advocates for Speech program.